Grade Appeals

 The Grade Appeal policy can be found in Academic Policies portion of the Bulletin.

-The Dean for Academic Planning and Advising will assist students and faculty navigating grade appeals.
+The Director of Advising can assist students with the grade appeals process.
 The Associate Provost for Academic Success oversees the grade appeal process.

 Instructors are responsible for assigning grades to student work.
 Responsibility for resolving grading disputes is shared among the instructor, the student, the department chair and the Provost’s Office.